-- A beginners guide to IB practical work.
+- Practical work A beginners guide to IB practical work.

-- Details on how to apply the new criteria.
+- Details on how to apply the new criteria (e.g. Personal Engagement).

-- Logistics of how to implement the programme.
+- Logistics Logistics of how to implement the programme.

-- Suggested ways of carrying out the required labs and preparing for paper 3 questions.
+- Required practicals Suggested ways of carrying out the required labs and preparing for paper 3 questions.

-- Details of how to scaffold skills needed to perform an investigation.
+- Preparation tasks: Design Labs Details of how to scaffold skills needed to perform an investigation.

-- advice for students on how to write a good investigation.
+- Not a checklist Advice for students on how to write a good investigation.

-Starting with students starting the IB diploma in 2014 the only piece of assessed practical work will be the investigation.
-This is a 10 hour study of 6 - 12 pages in length.
-Ideally the students will come up with heir own topic and research question but this will probably be beyond a good number of students so we must be ready with some prompts, advice and in the last resort suggestions.
+Ideally the students will come up with heir own topic and research question but this will probably be beyond a good number of students, so we must be ready with some prompts, advice and in the last resort suggestions.

 My first reaction to the new proposal was "how is a lab going to last 10 hours"?
 Most of my students like to be finished with measurements as quickly as possible, especially if the class is before lunch.
 There aren't many labs on my 4psow that would stretch to 10 hours even design labs don't last that long.
 The misconception here is that the 10 hours is for hands on lab work, it isn't.
 In the pre 2014 IA model we were only allowed to count actual lab hours on the psow, not the time taken for analysing data and writing the report.
 The new subject guide makes it clear that this is not the case with the investigation, you can count the time to explain the process and assessment criteria as well as time used to advise the students in class.
 So, I should spend 10 hours of class time but that that time does not have to be the time spent taking measurements.
 Thank goodness for that,10 hours is more time than the average EE writer spends in the lab.
 This makes it seem much less intimidating, including time to write the report, a conscientious student could easily spend 10 hours writing a "design lab" so this time frame is not something we are unfamiliar with.